An Exploration of the Difference Between Leadership and Management

 Managers execute the vision and strategy and translate both into action.
 Managers create plans and build effective teams to reach identified goals.”

-So, a strategic leader will develop an inspiring vision, create a goal-oriented plan to achieve it, and motivate others to go after those goals.
 They will boost employee morale and ensure all the people are on the same page.

-So, they inspire people to challenge themselves and the system.
+In other words, they inspire people to challenge themselves and the system.

 Rhonda Y Williams

 Leadership, on the other hand, is the skillful execution of vision, inspiration, and change.
-Leaders aim to influence, create motivating environments, and empower others to leverage their talents to contribute to the organization’s success.”
+Leaders aim to:

 For example, transformational leaders influence the way people behave by fostering independence and improving performance in the workplace, while servant leaders create a positive work environment thus influencing people’s relationship to their job and company.

-Either way, the leaders influence people’s:
+Either way, effective leadership can influence people’s:

 • Behavior,